ozcancelik/nextjs-mail-form/README.md

 # Next.js contact form with nodemailer, React Hook Form, Zod, Tailwind CSS, reCAPTCHA, Handlebars with TypeScript

-### This is a template for a contact form with Next.js with nodemailer, React Hook Form, Zod, Tailwind CSS and TypeScript.
+### This is a template for a contact form with Next.js.
 It uses a custom server to send the email and validate the form.
 It also uses reCAPTCHA to prevent spam.
 Handlebars is used to create the email template.

 ## Demo

-...coming soon
+...

 ## Features